rgebica/Online-Gradebook/README.md

 In the end, I hope you enjoyed the application and find it useful.
 Application is still under development

-If like my project, please:
+If you like this project, please:

     Give feedback,